 Often times you come across a cool picture of a cake or a cookie or some fancy dessert and you get amped to try it yourself before reading through the full recipe.
 Or worst, you start adding or removing key ingredients as you go along and then are left unsatisfied with the final product.
 It’s so important to read through the full recipe and follow measurements that have been tested out for you.
 If a recipe calls for room temperature eggs, make sure the eggs are at room temperature!
 Eggs are an emulsifying element in the baking process.
 When eggs are brought to room temperature, they emulsify a lot better into your batter, thus allowing for a much smoother texture in the end product.

 Prep before beginning

 Prepping your work station and ingredients before actually beginning can make the baking process so much smoother and enjoyable.
 When you have everything you need lined up in front of you, baking become therapeutic.
-Throw in your favourite music and it’s a blissful feeling.
+Throw on your favourite music and baking can become blissful feeling.